This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 You don’t have to miss your swimming sessions or not go into the ocean during summer because you’re worried about your colored hair.

-It’s important to know how to protect hair when swimming everyday to avoid having chlorine-damaged hair.
+It’s important to know how to protect hair when swimming regularly to avoid having chlorine-damaged hair.

 It’d also be good to look for the best shampoo for swimmers with color-treated hair to protect the hair dye.

-Always remember you have to take some time before plunging in the water after you’ve just dyed, bleached or highlighted your hair.
+If you’ve just dyed, bleached, or highlighted your hair, remember you have to take some time before plunging in the pool or ocean.

 This is the best way to reduce the chances of ending up with dry and damaged hair because of exposure to chlorine or saltwater.